“I wish to have a gaming PC”

 Spinal muscular atrophy

-For Sophie, gaming offers the perfect escape, giving her the chance to live in another world.
-Her wish to have a gaming PC has helped her level-up her passion for gaming, allowing her to connect with friends online and run high-performance games effortlessly, which is essential when you find out what she gets up to in-game…
+For Sophie, gaming offers the perfect escape - the chance to live in another world.
+Her wish to have a gaming PC has helped her level-up her passion for gaming, connect with friends online and run high-performance games effortlessly.
+It's boosted her confidence and given her a network she'd never have IRL!

-Sophie, 15, from Hampshire, has been a gamer for nearly five years, playing with friends and gaming communities across the world on titles like Roblox and The Sims amongst others.
+Sophie, 15, from Hampshire, has been a gamer for nearly five years, playing titles like Roblox and The Sims with friends and gaming communities across the world.

 She has a rare condition called spinal muscular atrophy type 2 - a genetic neuromuscular disorder that affects the nerve cells controlling her muscles - which Sophie's muscles are weak and she uses a wheelchair to get around.
 Sophie’s condition was identified early, at just 18 months, as her grandma also has it, but that doesn’t negate the challenges it brings.
 For her, gaming provides an escape where she can be anyone.